hashicorp/vault/website/source/api/secret/databases/hanadb.html.md

 Statements are configured during role creation and are used by the plugin to determine what is sent to the datatabse on user creation, renewing, and revocation.
-For more information on configuring roles see the [Role API](/api/secret/databases/index.html#create-role) in the Database Backend docs.
+For more information on configuring roles see the [Role API](/api/secret/databases/index.html#create-role) in the database secrets engine docs.

 ### Parameters